All Episodes

 Yeah, it's extremely dumb.

-Okay, but it's like it's it anyway.
+Okay, but it's anyway.

 Okay, so I feel it's important to remind people.

-Say St. Paul said you should only get married if you have like the overwhelming hops for somebody.
+St. Paul said you should only get married if you have like the overwhelming hops for somebody.

 It's better to marry than to burn.

-He's like, he's he's just trying to get out of it then because he like committed to marrying her.
+He's like, he's just trying to get out of it then because he like committed to marrying her.

 And so after he saw her, he's like, you could just tell.